TerraThorben/Geochase/subchapters/02_Preparation.md

 If students work and you want to see who participates, follow the advice in the next chapter.

 ## The right balance
 It is important to have good balance between the different activities and types of questions within a chase.
-However, running a chase over several semsters allows modifying/improving  the chase continously.
+However, running a chase over several semesters allows modifying/improving  the chase continously.

 Think about the technical opportunities and limitations as well as potential of the city.
 Check out the question types with its dis-/advantages here.

+Another balance should be considered among the question topics: Minerals, Rocks, Rock Cycle & General Knowledge.